Reading Time: 5 minutes 57 seconds

 The one thing that every subscription has in common is that they deliver food to your door.
 Outside of this, each meal delivery service operates a bit differently.
 Here are just a few of the differences:

 Fresh ingredients vs frozen meals.
 Some services deliver frozen food while others supply strictly fresh ingredients.
 Oftentimes, the frozen meals are heat-and-go and the fresh are ingredients that when put together make a balanced meal.
+There are some fresh ingredient meal subscriptions that serve already prepared and portioned meals.

 Frequency.
 Many of the companies provide meal delivery weekly.
-If you don’t want meals a specific week, all you have to do is skip or cancel that delivery.
+If you don’t want meals for a specific week, all you have to do is skip or cancel that delivery.
 There are a few that do provide monthly delivery.
 If you choose one of these, your foods are likely going to be frozen.

 Number of meals delivered.
 Do want just your dinners delivered or enough food for lunches too?
 You can choose a subscription package based on how many meals you want delivered each week.